jaredplanter/loyaltyplus/README.md

 # This will create a purchase for 100 dollars and credit 100 points to the associated ledger.
 ```

-_`RedeemPoints` is responsible for redeeming points in first-in / first-out fashion from the current user's point ledger.
+_`RedeemPoints` is responsible for redeeming points in a first-in / first-out order from the current user's point ledger.
 Points cannot be redeemed unless the user has at least 100 points.
 Points can also not be redeemed if the requested amount exceeds the point balance of the current user._

 User:
 ```